 While legislation is clear for cars parked on public land, the same cannot be said for parking on private property.
-Whether you’re a landlord, homeowner or business owner, someone parked on your property without consent is a nuisance.
+Whether you’re a landlord, homeowner or a business owner, someone parking on your property without consent is a nuisance.

 Illegal parking vs. unauthorised parking

 To understand this issue better, we will establish the difference between illegal and unauthorised parking.
 Illegal parking refers to parking violations that take place on public land.
 Whereas, unauthorised parking refers to parking on private land without permission.

 For this reason, someone parking on your drive without consent, for example, is not deemed as illegal parking.
 In fact, it is regarded as trespassing, a civil rather than a criminal offence.
 So, even though unauthorised parking is frustrating, the police have little to no power to remove the vehicle from your property.
 And in most cases, the police will not get involved at all.

 Your local council may be more willing to help.
 Nonetheless, this is typically only in situations where land has been marked as a legitimate car park under relevant by-laws.
 If this isn’t the case, then liability for removing the vehicle from private land, unfortunately, falls to the landowner.

 What can you do if someone parks on your property?

 As we mentioned earlier, there is currently no legislation in place regarding unauthorised parking on private property.
 So, it is quite unclear how private landowners should go about removing vehicles from their property.
 While revenge may provide you with some much-needed instant gratification, you should avoid taking the law into your own hands.